The Hector Mission: Faster reading progress for every student

 A word from our founder

-”Currently a staggering one in six children never learns to read confidently.
-And I know how that feels because I was nearly one of them!
+”Currently a staggering one in four children cannot read confidently.
+And I know how that feels because I was one of them!
 We estimate from OECD data that around a further 30% of children are held back from achieving their full potential by weak literacy skills.
-We have spent the past decade perfecting new methods to change those terrible numbers forever.
-Accepting the status quo should not be an option for anyone involved.
-I hope you will find pictophonics interesting and useful.
-Please judge it by testing it or talking to someone who has.
-The easy way to test it without risk is to put it in front of a child who is not seeing good progress with the older methods.
-You should then see a breakthrough in just 60-90 sessions.”
+We have spent the past decade perfecting new methods to change those terrible numbers forever and I hope you will let us share the knowledge we have gathered during that journey.
+I can promise that it will save you a lot of frustration and change the lives of the children you are working with.”